Updated by Bobby

 Delay or echo?

-I've touched on this topic briefly, but I want to give it a more full explanation: What is the difference between echo and reverb?
+I've touched on this topic briefly, but I want to give it a more full explanation: What is the difference between echo and delay?

 Practically, there is no difference between them.
 It's more so an issue of semantics, where "echo" refers to the actual repeats that you hear, while "delay" is used to refer to the entire effect in a guitar pedal context.